Blackstone bets big on Wall St. information business with Thomson Reuters deal

 As talks between the two sides intensified, the biggest sticking point had been what the partnership would mean for Reuters News, the international news agency, which supplies the Eikon terminal with headlines, stories and analysis, said the two sources, who spoke on condition of anonymity.

+One issue centered around the Thomson Reuters Trust Principles, which commits Reuters to preserving its “independence, integrity, and freedom from bias” in supplying news.

+In an interview, Kim Williams, chairman of the Thomson Reuters Founders Share Company, said “we are satisfied that the nature of the contract ensures that appropriate quality of editorial is sustained.”

-In its statement, Thomson Reuters and the Thomson Reuters Founders Share Co, which has overseen Reuters’ editorial independence since the company was first publicly listed in the 1980s, have agreed to “consequential modifications” to what it described as the Trust Principles “arrangements” that guide the news reporting division and all of Thomson Reuters.
+In its statement, Thomson Reuters and the Thomson Reuters Founders Share Co, which has overseen Reuters’ editorial independence since the company was first publicly listed in the 1980s, cited “consequential modifications” to what it described as the Trust Principles “arrangements.”
+The changes were not spelled out.

-F&R will be able to brand its information feeds, products and services as “Reuters”.
+Until now, the principles have applied not just to Reuters News but to all Thomson Reuters business units.

+Thomson Reuters Chief Executive Jim Smith said in an interview that the partnership with Blackstone required clarifying where the Trust Principles apply.

-“The Trust Principles apply any place where we use the Reuters brand or a third party uses the Reuters brand in a product,” Thomson Reuters CEO Smith said in an interview.
+Under the deal with Blackstone, “The Trust Principles apply any place where we use the Reuters brand or a third party uses the Reuters brand in a product,” Smith said.

-A source familiar with the matter said there would be no change in the commitment of Reuters News to “independence,” “freedom from bias,” and supplying “reliable news” in keeping with the trust principles.

-Kim Williams, chairman of the Thomson Reuters Founders Share Company, was not available for immediate comment.

 Reuters News will remain part of Thomson Reuters, along with its Legal and Tax and Accounting divisions.
 The new F&R company will make minimum annual payments of $325 million to Reuters over 30 years to secure access to its news service, equating to almost $10 billion.
 The payments will be adjusted for inflation, company executives said.

 Thomson Reuters Chief Financial Officer Stephane Bello told an investor call that the payment represented what F&R used to allocate to Reuters News, plus “a tiny bit more”.